The Boston Bruins are well on the way to their third division title in four seasons.

 Games remaining: 25 (10 home, 15 away)

 What went right: Boston has one of the NHL's most balanced attacks; each of the Bruins' top six forwards has at least 13 goals and 37 points.
 Rookie defenseman Torey Krug (12 goals, 32 points) has demonstrated that his playoff heroics last spring were no fluke.
-The power play ranked 26th last season but is tied for sixth this season at 20.4 percent.
+The power play ranked 26th last season but is tied for sixth this year at 20.4 percent.
 Goalie Chad Johnson has emerged as a solid backup, meaning the Bruins don't have to burn out starter and Finland Olympian Tuukka Rask.
 The Bruins are the NHL's stingiest team with 122 non-shootout goals allowed.

 Where they've struggled: Injuries have hampered forward Loui Eriksson and defenseman Adam McQuaid, and defenseman Dennis Seidenberg is gone for the season.
 The Bruins have lost three of four shootouts.